 Unfortunately it took Terence, the head cook in our household, another two years to make Christine’s congee recipe as we struggled to find XO sauce here in Cambodia and didn’t have any better luck on our Bangkok shopping trips.

-When my old school friend Becky visited us last month after a Taiwan business trip, I asked nicely and she bought us a jar in Taipei – only to have it confiscated at the airport.
+When my old friend Becky visited us last month after a Taiwan business trip, I asked nicely and she bought us a jar in Taipei – only to have it confiscated at the airport.
 Bek then picked us up a couple of jars of The Peninsula’s XO Chilli Sauce from Hong Kong Airport – and almost missed her flight doing so!
 Thank you, Becky!
 XX

 It was well and truly worth the wait.
 Christine’s recipe, which we’ve published here with her kind permission, makes enough for eight servings of congee.
 Terence and I devoured the first two bowls for dinner then went back for seconds.
 We happily consumed another two portions for lunch the next day – that’s mine in the picture above – and I have to confess that I am guilty of polishing off the rest.